The Strange Case of Captain Ramper: Release

 The Strange Case of Captain Ramper was released in Berlin on October 31, 1927.

 It was released in the United States by First National in 1928.
-On the film's American release, it was re-edited, adding brief spoken prologues about a dirigible castrophe as the lead in to the film's plot.
+On the film's American release, it was re-edited, with brief spoken prologues added about a dirigible catastrophe as the lead-in to the film's plot.

-The film was believed to be lost, with only some visual material showcasing it, but the full 50 minute version under the original title "Ramper, der Tiermensch" has been uploaded to Youtube and is Public Domain due to its age.
+The film was believed to be a lost film, with only some fragmentary visual material remaining, but a 50 minute version under the original title "Ramper, der Tiermensch" has been uploaded to Youtube and is Public Domain due to its age.
+The closing sequence, of Ramper giving away the charity fund and returning to the North, is lost.

 Reception

-From contemporary reviews, a reviewer in Variety found the film "somewhat better than the Contemporary German pictures seen on this side during the last season or two" but that it was also "draggy" concluding that the film was "fair to middling screen fare" and suggested it needed more editing.
+From contemporary reviews, a reviewer in Variety found the film "somewhat better than the Contemporary German pictures seen on this side during the last season or two", but that it was also "draggy", concluding that the film was "fair to middling screen fare" and suggested it needed more editing.
 Photoplay described it simply as a "German picture with original plot.
 Just a bit heavy."